System Behaviour Description Language

 Prerequisites

-The SBDL compiler is a Python project, and therefore requires that Python is installed.
-When Python is installed, the SBDL compiler is cross-platform (Linux, Windows …).
+The SBDL compiler is a Python project, and therefore requires that Python is installed*.
+The SBDL compiler itself is cross-platform (Linux, Windows …).

 Install SBDL Compiler